afeld/computing-in-context/index.md

 See the [Meeting Information](#meeting-information) for more details.

+#### Discrepancies

-If there are any discrepancies between the syllabi, course sites, etc:
+If there is any conflicting information between the syllabi, course sites, etc:

 - For the first half of the course, the [combined syllabus](https://courseworks2.columbia.edu/courses/203144) / Professor Cannon / the Lead TAs will take precendence.
 - For the second half of the course, this syllabus / this site / Professor Feldman will take precendence.

+If you aren't sure, please ask.

 ## Grading